State Railway of Thailand: Steam locomotives

-Future railways
+Future

-Track double tracking
+Double tracking

-In 2018, 91% of Thailand's 4,044 km rail network was single-track railway.
-A government initiative to move air and road transport to rail passed a major milestone on 28 December 2017 when the SRT signed nine contracts cost 69.5 billion baht with private contractors to complete track duplication on 702 km of the SRT network.
-The government's aim is to reduce the nation's logistical overhead, some 1.75 trillion baht, by moving air and road freight to rail because moving a tonne of freight by rail costs 0.93 baht per kilometre compared with 1.72 baht by road, but 86 percent of Thailand's freight moves by road and only two percent by rail.
+In 2018, 91% of Thailand's 4,044 km rail network was a single-track railway.
+A government initiative to move air and road transport to rail passed a major milestone on 28 December 2017 when the SRT signed nine contracts costing 69.5 billion baht with private contractors to complete track duplication on 702 km of the SRT network.
+The government's aim is to reduce the nation's logistical overhead, some 1.75 trillion baht, by moving air and road freight to rail because moving a tonne of freight by rail costs 0.93 baht per kilometre compared with 1.72 baht by road, but 86 percent of Thailand's freight moves by road and only 2 percent by rail.